ZouhairGhazi/angular-product-display/README.md

-# Angular based front-end application
+# Front-end Angular based application

 A web application consuming JSON files in the assets folder, to display product, user and order information in various IHM styles.